⚽ What is Football Welcomes? ⚽

 Football clubs are at the heart of many communities - they unite people on and off the pitch and give many a sense of belonging.
 Every April, football clubs across the UK come together to celebrate the contribution players from a refugee background make to the game.

-From the children fleeing the Spanish Civil War in the 1930s - who went on to become some of the first refugees to play professionally in the UK - to the likes of Granit Xhaka, Nadia Nadim and Victor Moses in recent years, refugee players have been making their mark on football for decades.
+From the children who fled the Spanish Civil War in the 1930s - who went on to become some of the first refugees to play professionally in the UK - to the likes of Dejan Lovren, Nadia Nadim and Victor Moses in recent years, refugee players have been making their mark on football for decades.

-Over the weekend, clubs from the Premier League, Women’s Super League, Scottish Premiership and grassroots teams across the country put on events and activities to welcome refugees and people seeking asylum, and highlight the role that football can play in creating more welcoming communities.
+Throughout April, football club foundations from the Premier League, English Football League, Women’s Super League, Scottish Premiership and non-league and grassroots teams across the country put on events and activities to welcome refugees and people seeking asylum, and highlight the role that football can play in creating more welcoming communities.

 "I was born in apartheid South Africa and I know how sport, including football, can help to bring people together and break down barriers.
 I’m really proud that Everton is taking part in Amnesty International’s Football Welcomes weekend." - Steven Pienaar, Former Everton winger

-Football Welcomes began as a weekend of activities in 2017 with 30 clubs participating in the weekend.
-In 2018 this doubled to 60, and in 2019 the number taking part almost tripled to a record-breaking 177, making it the biggest celebration of football and refugees the UK has ever seen.
+Football Welcomes began as a weekend of activities in 2017 with 30 clubs participating.
+By 2019, the number taking part reached almost 180, making it the biggest celebration of football and refugees the UK has ever seen.
 This included over half the Premier League, two-thirds of English Football League clubs and almost all of the Women’s National League teams.
 It continues to grow year by year, and is now celebrated throughout the month of April.

 — Gary Lineker (@GaryLineker) April 26, 2019